 Snails find young seedlings irresistible, so lightly scatter some Yates Blitzem Snail Slug Pellets around the soil, which will effectively attract and kill snails.

-Pest control tip: aphids can be common on tender fresh new seedlings.
+Pest Tip: aphids are common on tender fresh new seedlings.
 Look out for tiny green, black, brown or grey insects hiding in amongst the leaves.
-A quick spray with Yates Rose Gun Spray Ready to Use will easily control damaging aphids.
+A quick spray with Yates Rose Gun will keep aphids under control.

-An azalea in full flower is a sight to behold.
+The azaleas you can see in full flower are a sight to behold.
 Often you can’t see the leaves for the flowers, which come in almost every shade from white through to bright pink and also yellow, salmon and two-toned flowers.

 Most azaleas are happiest in a spot that receives morning sun and afternoon shade, in moist, organic rich well drained soil that is on the acidic side.
 Azaleas also grow very well in a pot.